MaxGfeller/llm-talk-demo/README.md

 OPENAI_API_KEY=<your openai api key>
 ```

-If you don't have a key yet, sign up for a OpenAI account and generate an API key.
+If you don't have a key yet, sign up for an OpenAI account and generate an API key.

 ## Examples

 ### Example 1 (`index.vue`)

 This is a very simple example, which is showing how you can load and call a model.
-If the user clicks the button, it will generate a suggestions for a repository name.
+If the user clicks the button, it will generate suggestions for a repository name.

 ### Example 2 (`example2.vue`)

-This example is just a little more dynamic: using [Prompt Templates](https://js.langchain.com/docs/modules/model_io/prompts/prompt_templates/), we can create a very simple form in which the user can enter sentence which GPT then rewrites to make it sound professional.
+This example is just a little more dynamic: using [Prompt Templates](https://js.langchain.com/docs/modules/model_io/prompts/prompt_templates/), we can create a very simple form in which the user can enter a sentence which GPT then rewrites to make it sound professional.

 ### Example 3 (`example3.vue`)

-Our users are able to input a link to an article here and we'll create a new chat model with the article's text embedded in it.
+Our users can input a link to an article here and we'll create a new chat model with the article's text embedded in it.
 The user can then ask questions about the article and the model will try to answer them.

 ### Example 4 (`example4.vue`)

-In this example we're using a vector database that was filled with data from the [Nuxt documentation](https://nuxt.com/docs).
+In this example, we're using a vector database that was filled with data from the [Nuxt documentation](https://nuxt.com/docs).

 To run this example, you have to have a [ChromaDB](https://www.trychroma.com) instance running locally, with CORS headers enabled.
 To do this, you need to edit the `config.py` file inside the root folder: